 How it works: Giving you the option of both sleep and nap, the app will keep itself playing until the time you pre-set to wake up.
 It uses one guided meditation set against a backdrop of different sounds you can choose, in either a male or female voice.
 “In order to put someone to sleep, you need to capture their attention enough that they stop thinking, but not capture it so much that they stay awake because they’re captivated by the audio.
 The magic happens in the space in between,” says the founder.
 “Have you ever been driving along the highway and started feeling drowsy, even though you had gotten plenty of sleep?
 It turns out the low, random, rumbling vibrations from driving over the road actually create this lulling effect that basically rocks you to sleep.
 It happens so gradually that you almost don’t even notice it.
 We can re-create a sopite-syndrome-like effect through the music, and it’s one of the many ways we design the audio to lull you to sleep.”
 A 2007 article about Pzizz in the Cognitive Technology Journal from Indiana State University compared the app against other solutions, and it came out on top by a big margin.

 The doctor says: For some, this may be effective working like white noise in the background.
 Others don’t respond as well to white noise, and research about the long-term effects of white noise on the brain is contradictory and inconclusive.
+These are the 10 medical conditions that could be behind your incessant sleep deprivation.

 How it works: There is something very soothing and comforting about being told a story while tucked up in bed.
 The founders instinctively felt that creating bedtime stories for adults could be a very effective way to help people fall asleep naturally, but they also did research to back up their assumptions.
 They consulted clinical psychologist Steve Orma, PhD, who specializes in the treatment of stress, anxiety, and insomnia, while developing Sleep Stories.